 Although PNPM’s symlinking strategy correctly follows the modern NodeJS module resolution standard, many legacy packages do not, which causes compatibility problems.
 Teams who migrate existing projects from Yarn/NPM to PNPM often encounter “bad packages” that need workarounds or fixes.
 The incompatibilities generally reflect real problems with those packages: (1) forgetting to list dependencies in the package.json file, or (2) implementing homebrew module resolution without handling symlinks according to the standard.
 Most “bad” packages have straightforward fixes, but it may seem daunting for a small team.
-(The PNPM Gitter chat room is a great resource for help, though.)
+(The PNPM Discord chat room is a great resource for help, though.)

 PNPM is newer and less widely used than NPM or Yarn, but it’s a solid piece of software.
 Microsoft uses PNPM in Rush repos with hundreds of projects and hundreds of PRs per day, and we’ve found it to be very fast and reliable.

 PNPM is currently the only option that supports the